danajackson2/practice-tracker-backend/README.md

 To get a local copy up and running follow these simple steps.
 1. Fork and clone this repo (described below) and the [frontend repo](github.com/danajackson2/practice-tracker-frontend)
-2. In this repo's directory run npm install
+2. In this repo's directory run bundle install.
-3. Then run npm start.
-The site will automatically load in your browser at localhost:3001/
+3. Then run rails s.
+The server will spin up at localhost:3000

 ## Screenshots